 What’s Reclaim Democracy’s Position?

-We oppose the Citizens United decision, for the following reasons:
+We oppose the Court’s Citizens United ruling, for the following reasons:

 - Given the strong restrictions our country’s founders imposed on corporate activities, they clearly didn’t intend for corporations to enjoy constitutional protections.